Martín Prechtel

 Martín Prechtel is an American author and educator.

 From New Mexico, he traveled to Guatemala in 1970.
-There he moved into a Tz'utujil community near Lake Atitlan.
+There he moved into a Tz'utujil community near Lake Atitlán.
 He learned their Mayan language and studied with a shaman.

-He assimilated into village life, marrying a Tz'utujil woman and having a family with her.
+He settled into village life, married a Tz'utujil woman and had a family with her.
 During the extended Guatemalan civil war, Prechtel and his family fled to the United States for safety.
-The couple separated, and their two sons joined their father in the US.
+The couple separated, and their two sons joined their father in the United States.